Study in Australia

 Bond University participates in the William D. Ford Direct Loan Program, which offers Stafford (Subsidized and Unsubsidized) and PLUS loans to U.S. Citizens.
 Loans can only be used for bachelor's, master's and doctorate programs.

 The maximum loan amount that you are eligible to borrow is determined by a process called Financial Needs Analysis (FNA).
 Firstly, your Cost of Attendance (COA) is determined based on the cost factors below.
-This is an estimate of your expected educational costs for the period in which you enroll (maximum period one year).
+This is an estimate of your expected educational costs for the period in which you enrol (maximum period one year).

 Your Estimated Financial Assistance (EFA), e.g. sponsorships or scholarships, is deducted from the COA to establish the amount that you can borrow.